Kainatshakeel/Kainatshakeel/README.md

 I thrive in collaborative environments, bringing creative energy and problem-solving skills to every project I work on.

 ---
+### ⚙️ What I Do

+- ⚛️ Build **modern, scalable, and interactive applications** using React.js and Next.js
+- 🎨 Design **responsive UIs** with CSS frameworks like Tailwind CSS, Bootstrap, and SASS
+- 🔄 Integrate and manage **REST APIs** and global states with Redux Toolkit
+- 🧩 Write **clean, modular, and maintainable** front-end code
+- 🧠 Continuously learn new technologies and follow best coding practices
+- 🤝 Collaborate with cross-functional teams (designers, backend developers, testers) to deliver high-quality solutions
+- 🚀 Focus on **performance optimization**, **user experience**, and **accessibility**

+---
 ### 🚀 Tech Stack

 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)